sjamgade/monasca-autoscaling/playbook.md

   ssh cirros@$FLOATING_IP "dd if=/dev/zero of=/dev/null &"
 ```

+Observe increased load using the commands from the first part.

-As soon as there are alarms
+As soon as the threshold is exceeded alarm transitions to ALARM state and
+notification is triggered.
+Check the state of the alarm.
 `monasca alarm-list`
+`monasca alarm-show`

 A new vm should be created
 `openstack server list`